 However, the use of these contractual arrangements involves unique risks to investors.
 The contractual arrangements do not, and may never, provide holders of our ADSs with direct or indirect equity ownership in the VIE and its subsidiaries.
 Although the contractual arrangements enable us to direct the activities of and derive economic benefits from the VIE, any control that we have over, as well as any economic benefits that we may derive from, the VIE depend on the enforceability of the contractual arrangements that we have entered into with the VIE and its shareholders.
 Although King & Wood Mallesons, our PRC legal counsel, has advised us that these contractual arrangements are legal, valid, binding and enforceable in accordance with their terms and applicable PRC laws and regulations, they have also advised us that there are uncertainties regarding the interpretation and application of the current and future PRC laws and regulations over the validity of our contractual arrangements with the VIE.
-As of the date of this annual report, the legality and enforceable if they were tested in a PRC court.
-There is no guarantee that these contractual arrangements, as a whole, have not been tested in a PRC court, and we may incur substantial costs to enforce the terms of the arrangements.
+As of the date of this annual report, the legality and enforceability of these contractual arrangements, as a whole, have not been tested in any PRC court.
+There is no guarantee that these contractual arrangements, as a whole, would be enforceable if they were tested in a PRC court, and we may incur substantial costs to enforce the terms of the arrangements.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-We rely on contractual arrangements with the VIE and its shareholders for a large portion of our business operations, which may not be as effective as direct ownership in providing operational control" and "-The shareholders of the VIE may have potential conflicts of interest with us, which may materially and adversely affect our business and financial condition."